 Governor with Safeguarding responsibility: Mrs Lesley Meaney

 If you need to speak to a member of staff regarding a concern, please ask to speak to our a member of the Safeguarding Team at the School Office.

 All staff take their responsibilities seriously and the children are taught that they can speak to any adult.
 All staff undergo safeguarding training led by the Cheshire East SCIES Team and they are regularly updated in staff meetings or via our safeguarding communication boards.

 All adults within our school are DBS checked and all safer recruitment checks are made.
 Visitors must wear visible lanyards.

-Concerns about a member of staff must be reported to Mr Bancroft or our Co-Chairs of Governors, Mr Courtney Marsh and Mr John Harrison.
+Concerns about a member of staff must be reported to Mr Bancroft or our Chair of Governors, Mr John Harrison.
 They can be contacted at the School Office.

 Our school is part of a project, which is run between Cheshire East schools and Cheshire Police.
 The project called Operation Encompass, has been designed to provide early reporting of any domestic violence incidents that occur outside school, which might have an impact on a child in school.
 This is done through a phone call to school following an incident.